 These ingredients were as fresh as lettuce, herbs and veggies picked from the vegetable garden a mere hour before dinner.

-If not from our garden, the fruits and vegetables came from great-grandfather’s garden – he grew the yummiest asparagus – or even from a neighbor’s vegetable garden (in a trade).
+If not from our garden (the view I have from the dining room window is somewhat compromised after more than 70 years but I will take it any day, in any weather), the fruits and vegetables came from great-grandfather’s garden – he grew the yummiest asparagus – or even from a neighbor’s vegetable garden (in a trade).

 Milk, eggs and cream came from the dairy farm at the bottom of the hill.
 The meadows where the cows grazed can be seen in the photo below and the farm is still in operation seventy years later – I checked just last month. 👁